SimasKir/landing-page/README.md

 Project folders: assets, node_modules, sections, styles.

 assets - .png and .svg are used for img tags.
-Where svg's need to be updated - they were added directly to html in sections. node_modules - nothing much, just needed for scss. sections - main folder, where every section has its html and js in one file and scss in other. styles - other classes, which are reused by more than one section.
+Where svg's need to be updated - they were added directly to html in sections. node_modules - nothing much, just needed for scss.<br>
+sections - main folder, where every section has its html and js in one file and scss in other.<br>
+styles - other classes, which are reused by more than one section.
 Mixins, variables, font styles, others.

 In this project I tried to keep it as simple as possible with a bit of a twist where its not really component based and not everything-in-one-file, but something in between.

 For design - tried to keep everything pixel perfect.
-Although there are few places where I had to update.
+Although there are few places where I had to update.<br>
 Also worth to note that for mobile design - I assumed that provided one is the minimal supported width.

 ---------------------------------------------------------------------------------------------------------------------------------